-8.2 Watching brief
+2. Watching brief

-The effect upon minor sites, or sites where the location or existence is not known, can be mitigated by undertaking an archaeological watching brief to record any unforeseen archaeological features that may be encountered during construction.
+The effect upon minor sites, or sites where the location or existence is not known, can be mitigated by undertaking an archaeological watching brief to record any unforeseen archaeological features that may be encountered during construction, this affording preservation by record.